UKCloud/documentation/articles/azure/azs-faq.md

 ### Where can I find additional resources to assist me in administering my UKCloud for Microsoft Azure environment?

-UKCloud maintains an Azure Stack repository which contains ARM templates, custom script extensions and more.
-This repository can be found [here](https://github.com/UKCloud/AzureStack).
+UKCloud maintains an Azure Stack repository, which contains ARM templates, custom script extensions and more.
+You can find this repository found [here](https://github.com/UKCloud/AzureStack).

 ## Networking